 “I think the average taxpayer’s mentality is that they’re looking to get the biggest possible refund and, that’s fine, but … part of that mentality is that they want to do it as cheaply as possible, too,” said Kristina Grasso, a master tax advisor with H&R Block.
 “But, sometimes you get incomplete advice, the IRS instructions can be confusing and you’ve caused yourself a little more harm than good.”

 Avoiding mistakes and making sure you have all your bases covered is part of the reason a CPA is a good idea, the experts told us.

-Randall Brody, an enrolled agent (IRS expert, basically) and CEO of Las Vegas-based Tax Samaritan, says freelancers and taxpayers, in general, incorrectly assume tax software gets everything right.
+Randall Brody, an enrolled agent and CEO of Las Vegas-based Tax Samaritan, says freelancers and taxpayers, in general, incorrectly assume tax software gets everything right.

 “A common misconception is that tax software will automatically prepare a correct tax return, but that’s only if the preparer understands their tax documents and tax status,” he said.
 “Tax software is great, as long as you enter the right info, but it’s relying on you to be the tax expert.”

 Also valuable is finding a CPA who is as good in tax planning as they are tax preparing.

-What you’ll learn is that a successful tax return and maximizing deductions has a lot to do with the financial and organizational choices you make during the entire year and not just April.
+What you’ll learn is that a successful tax return and maximizing deductions have a lot to do with the financial and organizational choices you make during the entire year and not just April.

 “People who own their own business should see a tax professional,” Kristina Grasso told us.
 “But, remember, it should be someone who is going to be available after tax season ends.
 It’s a year-round process.”